Diagonal flow detects topology of strata: Zippered rectangles

-Let $\delta$ be the concatenation of the paths $(\delta_k)_k$.
-By construction, $\delta$ is a closed curve, homotopic to $\gamma$.
-Moreover, the pieces $g_{t_k} \gamma(s)$ for $s \in [s_k, s_{k+1}]$ in the concatenation are the only paths that are not (forward or backward) Teichmüller geodesic segments.
+Let $\delta$ be the concatenation of the paths $\delta_k$.
+By construction, $\delta$ is a closed curve homotopic to $\gamma$, fixing $q_0$.
+Moreover, the pieces $g_{t_k} \gamma(s)$ for $s \in [s_k, s_{k+1}]$ in the concatenation are the only paths that are not (forward or backward) diagonal flow segments.
 This concludes the proof of the theorem. \end{proof}

 \begin{remark} We do not attempt to make optimal choices to reduce the length of geodesic pieces in the concatenation for $\delta$.
-A simple way to reduce these lengths is to choose the normalised zippered rectangle construction whenever $q$ admits one.
-Thus, if $q \in \calC^\root - \calW$ is contained in some polytope, then we can choose the box $U(q)$ to be contained inside the same polytope and set $t(q) = 0$ for such boxes.
+A simple way to reduce these lengths is to choose the admissible zippered rectangle construction whenever $q$ admits one.
+Thus, if $q \in \calC_\root - \calW$ is contained in some polytope, then we can choose the box $U(q)$ to be contained inside the same polytope and set $t(q) = 0$ for such boxes.
 On the other hand, when $q$ does not lie in any polytope we can choose the length of the base-arc to be as close to $1$ as possible, so $t(q)$ is as small as possible.
 See \Cref{s:crossing faces} for a concrete example of the construction. \end{remark}